-ENGL 314 - Advanced Expository Writing (3)
+ENGL 314 - Introduction to Rhetorical Theory (3)

-Study and practice of expository writing across the curriculum, including rhetorical modes and formal writing strategies for various audiences.
-Study and practice of research strategies.
-(English education majors please note ENGL 314 and ENGL 414 do not have to be taken sequentially.)
+Overview of various foundational rhetorical theories and their historical applications.
+Study and practice of advanced expository writing and research writing and strategies.

+English education majors please note: ENGL 314 and ENGL 414 do not need to be taken sequentially.